atreya2011/next-auth-kratos-hydra-test/README.md

 ## Caveats

-- Any projected created using this starter template will not have git initialized as its source control and therefore husky & lint-staged will not work out of the box.
-- To make husky & lint-staged work after initializing an empty git repository, run the following command:
+- To make husky & lint-staged work after creating a new project using this template, run the following command:

 ```bash
 npm rebuild